-The figure for 31 December 2020 was £58 million (2019: £63 million).
+The figure for 31 December 2021, gross of reinsurance, was £48 million (2020: £58 million).

 C.4.9 Pillar 2 liquidity risk

 Sufficiently high liquidity ratios are maintained to ensure that there are sufficient assets available to pay claims as and when they fall due.
 An extreme adverse scenario test is undertaken being an instantaneous 'point-in-time' test of an immediate run-on-the-bank scenario at the valuation date.
 Results confirm that liquidity risk is very low within the company and that no capital is required to meet this risk.